Everybody Loves Ice Prince: Composition

-Singles
+Promotion

-The album's lead single "Oleku" was released on June 8, 2011.
+E.L.I was launched in Lagos on 9 October 2011, at the Expo Hall of the Eko Hotels and Suites.
+The launch concert featured performances from Ice Prince Jesse Jagz, M.I, DJ Caise, 2face Idibia, D'banj, Wizkid, Naeto C, D'Prince, Tiwa Savage, Samklef, Brymo, Hip Hop Pantsula, and Sarkodie.
+The event was hosted by radio personality Ikponmwosa Osakioduwa and actress Funke Akindele.
+The album's lead single, "Oleku", was released on June 8, 2011.
 It was well-received and created anticipation behind the album.
 The song is one of the most remixed Nigerian songs of 2010.
-The album's second single "Superstar" was released on April 22, 2011.
-It received radio airplay, but was not as successful as "Oleku".
-"Juju" was released as the album's third single.
-The accompanying music video for "Juju" was directed by Godfather Productions; it leaked on February 18, 2012.
+The second single, "Superstar", was released on April 22, 2011.
+It received radio airplay but was not as successful as "Oleku".
+"Juju" was released as the third single.
+The song's accompanying music video was filmed by Godfather Productions and leaked on February 18, 2012.

 Critical reception

 Everybody Loves Ice Prince received mixed reviews from music critics.
 It was generally a good album, but did not live up to the hype surrounding it.
 Some critics found that in an attempt to appeal to a majority of the public by mixing in a lot of genres, Ice Prince lost the direction and unifying sound of a pure hip hop record.
 Others have commended Ice Prince on adding other genres because they feel that it creates a new sound and adds variety to the listening experience.
 The variety of styles reflects on the full scope of the music Ice Prince writes, rather than just one section of it.

 Another criticism of the album was that it varies greatly in the quality of the music.
 Some critics found that the album was made up of several excellent songs, strung together by a fleet of bad ones.
-A common complaint was that the lyrics were full of cheesy lines, which do not help his (Ice Prince’s) credibility.
+A common complaint was that the lyrics were full of cheesy lines, which do not help his (Ice Prince's) credibility.
 The album was commended on its catchy singable tunes and public appeal.

 Generally, Everybody Loves Ice Prince was praised for being a great shot at a debut album, if not slightly over hyped.